 Royal Bank – http://www.royalbank.ca

 TD Canada Trust –http://www.tdcanadatrust.com

-- Select Queen’s University and type in your Queen’s 8 -digit student number as the account number
+- Select Queen’s University and type in your Queen’s 8-digit Student ID as the account number.

 IMPORTANT: once your payment has been accepted you will be given a confirmation number by the bank for your payment.
 We strongly recommend that you make note of that number and that you print off the confirmation message/page.

 If you have any questions or run into any problems please contact the Queen’s University Registrar at firstname.lastname@example.org.